-Some buildings can’t receive DSL or cable.
-Sometimes DSL is available but at slow speeds.
-Some businesses need phone equipment but don’t wish to dump a junk of money on a phone system that could become obsolete in a few years.
+Some buildings just don’t have coax cable or DSL as an option.
+Sometimes DSL is available but at very slow speeds.
+Some businesses want a phone system but just don’t want to waste money on equipment that could become obsolete in a few years.

-Incumbent Carriers: Incumbents are local phone companies, like Verizon, AT&T and CenturyLink.
-Pluses: They own the phone network that is connected to the majority of the businesses in their territory.
-If the local phone company offers fiber based DSL services, a business should be able to secure speeds approaching 100 Mbps.
-Incumbents also offer a full suite of telecom services, should a company outgrow DSL and business phone lines.
+They own the phone network that is connected to the majority of the businesses in their territory.
+If the local phone company offers fiber based services or fiber DSL services, a business should be able to secure speeds approaching 100 Mbps.
+Incumbents also offer a full suite of telecom voice services, should a company outgrow DSL and analog business phone lines.

-Cable Companies: Local cable companies, like Comcast, Cox and Time Warner, can be a nice alternative to the local phone company.
-Pluses: Cable companies can provide super high-speed internet access and business phone lines.
-They can also provide other services like PRI and fiber internet connections.
+Cable companies can provide super high-speed internet access and business phone lines.
+They can also provide other services like IP voice and fiber internet connections.

-Hosted VoIP Providers: Companies that provide phone and internet service and phone equipment.
-Pluses: Instead of receiving services from multiple providers, a company can receive all their telecommunication services and equipment from one provider, offering one bill and a single point of contact.
-With no upfront or capital expense, a small company can operate like a larger one with a sophisticated, state of the art phone system.
+Instead of receiving services from multiple providers, a company can receive all their telecommunication services and equipment from one provider, offering one bill and a single point of contact.
+With no upfront or capital expense, a small company can operate like a larger one with a sophisticated, state of the art VoIP phone system.

-Minuses: With Hosted VoIP a business never stops paying for their phone equipment.
-If a business purchases a system, even if they lease the equipment, that expense will disappear after a period of time – not with Hosted.
-It’s also is more difficult to change service providers.
-If a customer wants to change providers, they’ll need to acquire new phone equipment and retrain their staff.
+With Hosted VoIP a business never stops paying for their phone equipment (if the provider has a “rental” model).
+If a business purchases a system, even if they lease the equipment, that expense will disappear after a period of time – not always so with UCaaS/Hosted VoIP.
+It’s also more difficult to change service providers.
+If a customer wants to change providers, they may need to acquire new phone equipment and retrain their staff.

-If you would like help determining what is the best service option and provider type, contact CarrierBid today.
+If you would like help determining the best service options and provider, please contact CarrierBid today.
 Our professionals have experience and expertise with all the different options.
-They can identify the best fit for your company, at the lowest possible price.
+They can identify the best fit for your company at the lowest possible price.